dpalwallet/DPalWallet/README.md

 recovery the wallet at any time.

 * dpal wallet is easy to spend doge
-* FAny website can intract with doge block chain easily and Directly widthout mid services throgh the injected API.
+* Any website can intract with doge block chain easily and Directly widthout mid services throgh the injected API.
 * [API and demo](./api.md)

 ## FAQ